 At the same time, Environmental Audits of energy, carbon, water and waste were carried in individual churches in the Two Cities Area, and also in other areas.
 The intention was to show how they could be improved in the short to medium term.

-We might think we have till 2050 – four decades in which to deal with the question of climate change – why worry now?
+We might think we have till 2050 – three decades in which to deal with the question of climate change – why worry now?
 Yet the changes needed will take all the time we can give them.

 If we wait till 2040 then try to do everything in a hurry – that will be too little too late, we will have lost the battle against climate change.
 We have to start now, as much as possible as soon as possible.

 And the finance needed for major alterations projects may take years to arrange.

 Also we don’t want to reorder our church for liturgical reasons, only to discover a few years later that it would have been more efficient to do it some other way!
 That way we could spend more undoing what we’ve done already.
 So what have we been doing to plan strategically?